japila-books/apache-spark-internals/docs/scheduler/LiveListenerBus.md

 == [[listenerThread]] listenerThread for Event Polling

-LiveListenerBus uses xref:ROOT:spark-SparkListenerBus.adoc[] single-daemon thread that ensures that the polling events from the event queue is only after <<start, the listener was started>> and only one event at a time.
+LiveListenerBus uses ROOT:spark-SparkListenerBus.md[] single-daemon thread that ensures that the polling events from the event queue is only after <<start, the listener was started>> and only one event at a time.

 CAUTION: FIXME There is some logic around no events in the queue.